 To address the issue at hand, we came up with a straightforward, flexible, and easy-to-facilitate toolkit that engages people in discussing the common things that impede performance and finding better solutions to them.
 The process of managing these roadblocks by using the simple facilitation toolkit successfully creates Dis-Un-Empowerment and begets loyal employees.

-We have detailed an approach for better roadblock management.
-The idea is to present the model of the four different kinds that are common and to enable people to discuss their perceptions of the roadblocks they face in their workplaces, and to share thoughts on how they are already managed by some of the people.
+We have detailed an approach, a very simple approach, for better roadblock management and more employee engagement.
+You may see some coaching concepts here, because getting people to consider alternatives is a good way to drive personal improvement.
+The idea is for you to present the model of the four different kinds that are common for everyone and to enable people to discuss their perceptions of the roadblocks they face in their workplaces and to enable them to share thoughts on how they may already be managed by some of the top performing or more empowered people.
+This can generate some peer support for choosing to do things differently.

 MANAGE WORKPLACE ROADBLOCKS – TYPE 1: Roadblocks a team cannot handle